Who We Are

 Visitors to the exhibit opening gained hands-on experience using the Kinney Center’s 20th Century acorn press to print an excerpt from Burnet’s Sacred Theory of the Earth.

-Antonin Boulenger, Traite' de la sphere du monde (1688)
+Jean Boulenger, Traite' de la sphere du monde (1688)

 Held in the Kinney Center’s rare book collection.